 Some people worry that charter schools will eventually do away with public education.
 This is like worrying that flea markets will wreck Microsoft.
 Public schools live on because they create markets and pay for its purchases with public funds.
 So called-reform-leaders who push charter schools are usually those who only want a place at the public funding trough.

 Other educational Chickens Little worry that our university system, opening itself up more and more to all comers, is bound for shipwreck.
-Unlikely, so long as universities control professional credentials that secure high-earning jobs.
-The credentials market can persist for a long time whether or not anyone believes that a diploma is an indicator of knowledge so long as that diploma is an admission ticket to a well-paying occupation.
+Unlikely, so long as universities control professional credentials that are believed to secure high-earning jobs.
+The credentials market can persist for a long time whether or not anyone believes that a diploma is an indicator of knowledge so long as that diploma is hoped to be an admission ticket to a well-paying occupation.

 For references and to examine these issues further, see LEADERSHIP AS USURPATION: the Grand Inquisitor Syndrome and Morality in Rank-Based Organizations